Making an editable copy of a control in AWS Audit Manager - AWS Audit Manager

 The action plan is inherited from the original control.
 You can edit this action plan as needed.

-1. Under Title, review the title for the action plan, and customize it as needed.
+1. Under Title, review the title and make changes as needed.

-2. Under Action plan instructions, review and customize the instructions as needed.
+2. Under Instructions, review the instructions and make changes as needed.

 3. Choose Next.